👀 Copy Legendary Investors' Portfolios in One ClickCopy For Free

 War, and explosions, have destroyed that link, damaging the economies of both countries.

-At its peak, Russia was supplying 35% of Europe's gas but since the 2022 war, Gazprom's market share has been lost to Norway, the United States and Qatar.
+At its peak, Russia was supplying 35% of Europe's gas but since the war started in 2022 Gazprom has lost market share to Norway, the United States and Qatar.

-The Yamal-Europe pipeline via Belarus was closed down after a dispute while Russia blamed the United States and Britain for the mysterious explosions under the Baltic Sea that closed the Nord Stream route.
+The Yamal-Europe pipeline via Belarus was closed after a dispute, while Russia blamed the United States and Britain for the explosions under the Baltic Sea that closed the Nord Stream route.

 Washington and London have denied they blew up the pipelines.
 The Wall Street Journal has reported Ukrainian officials were behind the attack.
 Kyiv has denied that.